-The use of synthetic pesticides is the main choice of farmers in controlling plant pests, even though they know the bad impact on human health and the environment (Rani et al. 2021; Rijal et al. 2018).
-They are also aware that chemicals from synthetic pesticides can be exposed to humans through consumption of agricultural products contaminated with pesticides (Ahmed et al. 2000).
-Only for practical reasons and quickly obtain yields and low costs, farmers ignore the negative effects of these synthetic chemicals (Damalas and Koutroubas 2018).
-In developing countries, the use of synthetic pesticides occurs in smallholder farmers who tend to have relatively unsatisfactory of education and restricted access to agricultural edification (Meemken and Qaim 2018).
-This has shown that the implementation of synthetic pesticides in the field is carried out systematically and widely (Deguine et al. 2021).
+The use of synthetic pesticides is the main choice of farmers in controlling plant pests, even though they know the bad impact on human health and the environment (Samaria, 2012).
+They are also aware that chemicals from synthetic pesticides can be exposed to humans through consumption of agricultural products contaminated with pesticides (Ahmed et al., 2000).
+Only for practical reasons and quickly obtain yields and low costs, farmers ignore the negative effects of these synthetic chemicals.

-The use of this pesticide is inevitable, with the production of synthetic pesticide increasing every year globally (Gyawali 2018).
-According to the Food and Agriculture Organization (FAO), consumption of chemical pesticides has almost doubled, increasing from 2.3 to 4.1 million tonnes between 1990 and 2018 worldwide where China is the main contributor, followed by the United States, Brazil, Argentina and Canada (Deguine 2021; Fernández 2021).
-This increase is in line with the industrialization of the agricultural sector which continues to add chemicals to natural ecosystems (Nicolopoulou-Stamati et al. 2016).
+33 The use of this fertilizer is inevitable, with the production of synthetic pesticide fertilizers increasing from year to year.
 This is also exacerbated by the production of very large subsidized fertilizers and is obtained at low prices by farmers.
-Production of synthetic fertilizers in Indonesia in 2021 has reached 12,235 million tons (Nasution 2022), with subsidized fertilizers of 8,777 tons (Ramadhan 2022).
-The fertilizer is distributed throughout Indonesia, including Gorontalo which gets a quota of 64.162 tons.
-The allocation of subsidized fertilizer in one Gorontalo district alone has increased to 13,991 tons in 2021 (Eross A 2021).
-The use of these pesticides increases agricultural productivity by up to 60% (Gresik 2020).
-This shows that farmers' dependence on the use of pesticide fertilizers is very high, and continues to increase the contamination of agricultural products with harmful chemicals of synthetic pesticides.
-Therefore, it is necessary to find alternative insecticides that are natural and safe for the environment.
+34 35 Production of synthetic fertilizers in Indonesia in 2021 has reached 12,235 million tons (Nasution, 2022), with subsidized fertilizers of 8,777 tons (Ramadhan, 2022).
+The fertilizer is distributed throughout Indonesia, including Gorontalo which 36 37 gets a quota of 64.162 tons.
+The allocation of subsidized fertilizer in one Gorontalo district alone has increased to 13,991 38 tons in 2021 (Eross A, 2021).
+The use of these pesticides increases agricultural productivity by up to 60% (Gresik, 2020).
+39 This shows that farmers' dependence on the use of pesticide fertilizers is very high, and continues to increase the 40 contamination of agricultural products with harmful chemicals of synthetic pesticides.
+Therefore, it is necessary to find 41 alternative insecticides that are natural and safe for the environment.

 The development of natural insecticides is currently more directed at the discovery of secondary metabolite compounds that are not only effective in controlling pests but also have selective activity against certain pests that damage plants.
-Indonesia has abundant plant resources that produce active compounds as insecticide repellent and antifeedant that are easily decomposed and leave no residue (Gurning and others 2020; Simangunsong et al. 2017; Suparman, Rupa, and others 2018).
+Indonesia has abundant plant resources that produce active compounds as insecticide repellent and antifeedant that are easily decomposed and leave no residue.
 Here, we conduct research to find plants that grow a lot in Gorontalo and have no known potential applications.
 This plant has natural compounds that are safe, effective, and environmentally friendly as a substitute for synthetic pesticides which have had a negative impact because they leave residues on plant products and pollute the environment.
-The plant is amethyst which has important compounds that have the potential as insecticides that can inhibit feeding activity and can kill insects (Sreedhar et al. 2020).
-Datura metel leaf extract at higher concentrations is more toxic and can be used as an insecticide against grasshoppers and red ants (Kuganathan and Ganeshalingam 2011).
-Another use of amethyst leaves is as an antiviral and antifungal (Alam et al. 2021).
-Unfortunately, as an insecticide and antifungal from amethyst, it has only been tested on a laboratory scale, not in large gardens/land.
-Until now, amethyst has not been reported that amethyst can fertilize plants as we encountered in this study.
-Here, we also report the application of amethyst leaf extract in the garden.
+The plant is amethyst which has important compounds that have the potential as insecticides that 49 can inhibit feeding activity and can kill insects (Prijono, 2008).
+Datura metel leaf extract at higher concentrations is more 50 toxic and can be used as an insecticide against grasshoppers and red ants (Kuganathan & Ganeshalingam, 2011).
+Another 51 use of amethyst leaves is as an antiviral and antifungal (Alam et al., 2021).
+Unfortunately, as an insecticide and antifungal 52 from amethyst, it has only been tested on a laboratory scale, not in large gardens/land.
+Until now, amethyst has not been 53 reported that amethyst can fertilize plants as we encountered in this study.
+Here, we also report the application of amethyst 54 leaf extract in the garden.

 The main aim of this study was to apply methanol, n-hexane, and ethyl acetate extracts from amethyst leaves as antifeedant against Spodoptera litura insects on soybean plants.
 Before applying the extract, the secondary metabolites were tested by phytochemical method.
 The extract was tested in the laboratory and in the garden.
 Activity Test of Antifeeding and Toxicity in the laboratory was carried out on Spodoptera litura.
 Meanwhile, the application of insecticide efficacy in the garden was carried out on soybean plants against Spodoptera litura pests.
-These caterpillars can attack soybean plants thereby reducing productivity (Peruca et al. 2018).
+These caterpillars can attack soybean plants thereby reducing productivity (Tengkano & Suharsono, 2005).